Plan your Japan trip without

-The street is lined with machiya, Kyoto’s traditional wooden townhouses.
-Many have been restored and now house artisan shops and cozy cafes.
-Walking here feels like stepping into another era.
+Saga Toriimoto Street is lined with machiya, Kyoto’s traditional wooden townhouses.
+Many have been carefully restored and now host small artisan shops, cafés, or local businesses.

 Otagi Nenbutsu-ji